-Like its counterpart to the west, the Fan Tan Club, street-widening projects have left the front door perilously close to traffic rushing by on Center Street.
+Like its counterpart to the west, the Fan Tan Club at 5915 Center Street, street-widening projects have left the front door perilously close to traffic rushing by on Center Street.
 As a result, the main entrance was moved to the back of the building, where there is a small parking lot.
 In recent years, Eric Gates has turned it into a fun, clean, and comfortable neighborhood dive considered among the best in town.
-Often referred to as “The Bow,” it has earned a reputation for serving one of the best Bloody Marys in Omaha.
+Often referred to as “The Bow,” the building looks small from the outside but surprisingly has a fair amount of elbow room inside which allows for a number of entertainment options including TV’s, pool table, shuffleboard, dartboards, a pinball machine and jukebox.
+It also has a reputation for serving some of the best Bloody Marys in Omaha.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, sign up to receive emails or make a donation on my website.
 Thank you and keep exploring!